Blackface: 21st century

 A Mighty Heart is a 2007 American film featuring Angelina Jolie playing Mariane Pearl, the wife of the kidnapped Wall Street Journal reporter Daniel Pearl.
 Mariane is of multiracial descent, born from an Afro-Chinese-Cuban mother and a Dutch Jewish father.
-She personally cast Jolie to play herself, defending the choice to have Jolie "sporting a spray tan and a corkscrew wig."
+She personally cast Jolie to play herself, defending the choice to have Jolie "sporting a spray tan and a corkscrew wig".
 Criticism of the film came in large part for the choice to have Jolie portraying Mariane Pearl in this manner.
-Defense of the casting choice was in large part due Pearl's mixed racial heritage, critics claiming it would have been impossible to find an Afro-Latina actress with the same crowd-drawing caliber of Jolie.
-Director Michael Winterbottom defended his casting choice in an interview, "To try and find a French actress who's half-Cuban, quarter-Chinese, half-Dutch who speaks great English and could do that part better – I mean, if there had been some more choices, I might have thought, 'Why don't we use that person?'...I don't think there would have been anyone better."
+Defense of the casting choice was in large part due to Pearl's mixed racial heritage, critics claiming it would have been impossible to find an Afro-Latina actress with the same crowd-drawing caliber of Jolie.
+Director Michael Winterbottom defended his casting choice in an interview, "To try and find a French actress who's half-Cuban, quarter-Chinese, half-Dutch who speaks great English and could do that part better - I mean, if there had been some more choices, I might have thought, 'Why don't we use that person?'...I don't think there would have been anyone better".

 A 2008 imitation of Barack Obama by American comedian Fred Armisen (of German, Korean, and Venezuelan descent) on the popular television program Saturday Night Live caused some stir, with The Guardian's commentator asking why SNL did not hire an additional black actor to do the sketch; the show had only one black cast member at the time.

 Also in 2008, Robert Downey Jr.'s character Kirk Lazarus appeared in brownface in the Ben Stiller-directed film Tropic Thunder.
 As with Trading Places, the intent was satire; specifically, blackface was ironically employed to humorously mock one of the many foibles of Hollywood rather than black people themselves.
 Downey was even nominated for an Oscar for his portrayal.
 According to Downey, "90 per cent of my black friends were like, 'Dude, that was great.'
 I can't disagree with [the other 10 per cent], but I know where my heart lies."

+Once more in 2008, comedian Frank Caliendo, who is well known for his impressions, used blackface to do an impression of former NBA player and sports analyst Charles Barkley.
+Caliendo defended his use of blackface by comparing it positively to Ted Danson's infamous use of it in 1993 at a Friars Roast, which Caliendo said was "the wrong thing to do".